20 Must-See Non-Traditional Wedding Guest Book Alternatives

 11. Beach and Nautical Themed Wedding Guest Book

 Want some wedding guest book ideas specifically for beach and nautical weddings?
-Consider anything that may remind you of the beach and coast, like surf board, oars, stones,seashells, model sailboat, and a wooden anchor.
+Consider anything that may remind you of the beach and coast, like a surfboard, oars, stones, seashells, a model sailboat, and a wooden anchor.
 And of course, the message in a bottle style would be perfect for this type of wedding as well.

 12. Champagne or Wine Bottles

 Many couples choose to save a bottle of their wedding wine or champagne to be enjoyed on a special anniversary, such as their first or tenth anniversary.
 So, why not have your guests sign this bottle as a guest book?
 And your guests will know that their sweet messages will be around for years to come.

 If you want to keep things simple but you’re not a fan of the traditional guestbook, a monogram letter guest book will be a great option.
 These monograms will later become beautiful and nostalgic décor for your home.